KhushnoorAnsari/CodeAlpha_Object_Detection_And_Tracking/README.md

-Here's the updated `README.md` with the inclusion of `python tracker.py` and information about the guidance you mentioned:

----

 # CodeAlpha Object Detection and Tracking

 This repository contains a project for object detection and tracking using the YOLOv8 model.
 It includes frame capture from videos, object detection using a pre-trained YOLOv8 model, and custom object tracking.
 Below are details of each file in the repository.